-(5) If the Director decides a complaint is not suitable to be dealt with under Division 3 and does not warrant investigating, the Director must, in writing, advise the person who made the complaint of the decision and that the Director will take no further action on the complaint.
+(5) If the Director decides a complaint is not suitable to be dealt with under Division 2 and does not warrant investigating, the Director must, in writing, advise the person who made the complaint of the decision and that the Director will take no further action on the complaint.

 [Section 36B inserted: No. 33 of 2010 s.
-19.]
+19; amended: No. 35 of 2022 s.
+20.]

 36C.
 Protection of statements made